Sanskriti2305/GolazoGuide/README.md

 ---

-## Why It's Built for World Cup 2026 Specifically
+## Why It's Designed Around World Cup 2026's Scale

+Golazo Guide is a general-purpose stadium assistance platform — the same engine works for any tournament, league, or venue.
+World Cup 2026 is simply the hardest version of the problem, so building for it means the platform is stress-tested for a scale that makes it work everywhere else too:

-- **One profile, 16 stadiums** — a fan's accessibility settings (routing preference, sign language, sensory sensitivity) travel with them across host cities instead of resetting per venue.
+- **One profile, many stadiums** — a fan's accessibility settings (routing preference, sign language, sensory sensitivity) travel with them across venues instead of resetting at each one.
+Useful for a 16-stadium World Cup, but just as useful for any fan who attends matches at multiple venues.
-- **48 teams, dozens of languages, one venue** — multilingual support and sign-language variants (ASL, BSL, LSF, and more) are built for a scale no single-nation tournament has faced before.
+- **48 teams, dozens of languages, one venue** — multilingual support and sign-language variants (ASL, BSL, LSF, and more) are built for a scale most single tournaments never face — which means smaller tournaments are comfortably within scope.
-- **Match-aware, not just crowd-aware** — surges in noise, movement, and exits are predicted from live match events (goals, penalties, red cards), not just historical foot traffic.
+- **Match-aware, not just crowd-aware** — surges in noise, movement, and exits are predicted from live match events (goals, penalties, red cards), a model that generalizes to any football match, not just World Cup fixtures.
-- **Stadium and Fan Festival dual-mode** — extends beyond the stadium bowl to official outdoor FIFA Fan Festivals, which have very different crowd dynamics.
+- **Stadium and Fan Festival dual-mode** — extends beyond the stadium bowl to official outdoor fan zones, relevant for any large public viewing event, not only FIFA's.

+In short: designing for World Cup 2026 forces the platform to handle the hardest case (scale, languages, multi-venue), which is exactly what makes it reusable for any future tournament, league season, or stadium — the World Cup is the proving ground, not a limitation.

 ---